pauldennis2/sam-summarizer/pitch.md

 Information overload doesn’t just frustrate users — it drives them away.
 In a recent "internal study", nearly 1 in 3 users reported muting a group channel within the first week of joining due to message fatigue.
 On average, users who skip conversations return 35% less frequently the following week.

 Platforms that don’t help users manage high-volume conversation risk falling behind those that do.
-Clear, accessible information isn’t just nice to have—it’s a competitive edge.
+Clear, accessible information isn’t just nice to have — it’s a competitive edge.

 ### Solution